Haphephilia (Arousal from Touch)

 Word-grade, not case-grade

-The term is therefore glossary-grade: it names a recognisable experience but lacks the case literature, prevalence studies, or diagnostic history that anchor better-substantiated entries.
-The same root underlies the much narrower hyphephilia, "arousal from touching skin, hair, leather, fur or fabric": which shifts the focus from the act of contact to the texture of specific materials, and overlaps with material-fetish entries elsewhere in this directory.
+The term is glossary-grade: it names a recognisable experience but lacks the case reports, prevalence studies and diagnostic history that anchor better-substantiated entries.
+It is absent from the paraphilias listed for the DSM-5-TR and it has no ICD-11 code.
+Its narrower cousin hyphephilia is defined in the same dictionaries as arousal dependent on the feel of skin, hair, leather, fur or fabric, which shifts the emphasis from the act of contact to the texture of particular materials.

 In practice